runtimeverification/plutus-core-semantics/simple-proofs/list-algorithms.md

 ## List-length

-The next algorithm that we consider is the list-sum algorithm, `listSum(IS)`, which returns the sum of all of the values provided in the list of integers `IS`.
-The implementation of the algorithm is as follows, and encode it split into three terms, as for the list-free
+The next algorithm that we consider is the list-length algorithm, `listSum(XS)`, which returns the length of the list `XS`.
+The implementation of the algorithm is as follows, and encode it split into three terms, as for the previous two algorithm:
-algorithm:

 ```
   --LIST_SUM------------- [